ielab/DATA7901-IR-project-2022-sem1/sub-projects/4/README.md

 ## Core Tasks

 - Using index from Mr Tydi paper code, replicate their results of bm25, mDPR and hybrid using Pyserini
-- Redo their analysis, investigate (1) Can you result in the same findings with them?
-(2) is there more findings or insights?
+- Choose one target language other than English, investigate (1) What Relevance signal does mDPR catch when applying to other languages?
+(2) The difference in relevance signal from mDPR and BM25?
-- Using mColbert in mMarco, test its effectiveness in Mr. Tydi.
-What's the difference or similarity in findings with (1) Mr TyDi mDPR (2) mMarco mColbert
+- Choose from: (1) Using mDPR and hybrid in Mr. TyDi, test its effectiveness in mMarco.
+What's the difference or similarity in findings with Mr TyDi mDPR and hybrid (out of domain training) (2) Using ColBert trainied on mMarco, what's its effectiveness in Mr. TyDi (Multi-lingual retrieval)
-- [extension] (1) With more recent works on multi-lingual DRs (papers 3 and 4), show effectiveness and findings on Mr. TyDi Dataset.
-(2) Cross-lingual setting, example: using Chinese to search English(may require change of current dataset).
+- [extension] (1) With more recent works on multi-lingual or cross-lingual DRs (papers 3 and 4), try on multi-lingual setting to test effectiveness (2) Cross-lingual setting, example: using Chinese to search English(may require change of current dataset).